usnistgov/FIPS201/_FIPS201/frontend.md

 *Zone 13F—Issue Date*.
 If used, the card issuance date SHALL be printed above the Zone 14F expiration date in YYYYMMMDD format as depicted in Figure 4-3.

 *Zone 16F—Photo Border*.
-A border may be used with the photo to further identify employee affiliation, as depicted in Figure 4-3.
-This border may be used in conjunction with Zone 15F to enable departments and agencies to develop various employee categories.
+A border MAY be used with the photo to further identify employee affiliation, as depicted in Figure 4-3.
+This border MAY be used in conjunction with Zone 15F to enable departments and agencies to develop various employee categories.
 The photo border SHALL NOT obscure the photo.
-The border may be a solid or patterned line.
+The border MAY be a solid or patterned line.
 For solid and patterned lines, red SHALL be reserved for emergency response officials, blue for foreign nationals, and green for contractors.
-All other colors may be used at the department or agency’s discretion.
+All other colors MAY be used at the department or agency’s discretion.

 *Zone 17F—Agency Specific Data*.
-In cases in which other defined optional elements are not used, Zone 17F may be used for other department or agency-specific information, as depicted in Figure 4-5.
+In cases in which other defined optional elements are not used, Zone 17F MAY be used for other department or agency-specific information, as depicted in Figure 4-5.

 *Zone 20F—Organizational Affiliation Abbreviation*.
-The organizational affiliation abbreviation may be printed in the upper right-hand corner below the Zone 19F expiration date as shown in Figure 4-2.
+The organizational affiliation abbreviation MAY be printed in the upper right-hand corner below the Zone 19F expiration date as shown in Figure 4-2.
 If printed, the organizational affiliation abbreviation SHALL be printed in Arial 12pt Bold.